jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 description: Our chat with one of the most respected duos in modern day techno.
 featuredImage: /img/piganddan-main.jpg
 ---
-_In conversation with the techno heavyweights before Saturday's return to the Burdekin - discussing their fateful bond, collaborations and experiences in the ever-changing industry._
+_In conversation with the techno heavyweights before their _

 **RR: Welcome back to [Sydney](https://www.ravereviewz.net/Events-Location/Sydney)**.** Did you cope OK with the long ass flight over to Australia?**